Port of San Diego Big Bay Boom!

 Hours: 9:00 AM to 4:30 PM

-Sweeping views of downtown San Diego and San Diego Bay are the principal rewards of this hike.
-You can also visit the monument to Juan Rodriguez Cabrillo, the first European to land on the west coast of the United States.
-This 2.2 mile trail curls around the eastern edge of Point Loma to face San Diego Harbor.
-On clear winter days, the snow-capped Cuyamaca Mountains loom in the distance while, closer afoot, the acrobatics of ocean birds contrast against the take-offs and landings of military aircraft at North Island Naval Air Station.
+This San Diego beach trail has sweeping views of downtown San Diego and the San Diego Bay and are the principal rewards of this hike.
+You can also visit the monument to Juan Rodriguez Cabrillo, the first European to land on the West Coast of the United States.
+This 2.2-mile trail curls around the eastern edge of Point Loma to face San Diego Harbor.
+On clear winter days, the snow-capped Cuyamaca Mountains loom in the distance while, closer afoot, the acrobatics of ocean birds seem to echo the takeoffs and landings of military aircraft at North Island Naval Air Station.
+You can also visit the near by San Diego beaches after hiking.

 Difficulty: Easy